Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation: Abstract

 \section{Abstract}

-For a pair $(f,g)$ of sequences of length $\ell$ whose terms are in $\{-1,1\}$, Pursley and Sarwate established a lower bound on a combined measure of crosscorrelation and autocorrelation for $f$ and $g$.
-They showed that the sum of the mean square crosscorrelation between $f$ and $g$ and the geometric mean of $f$'s mean square autocorrelation and $g$'s mean square autocorrelation must be at least $1$.
-For randomly selected binary sequences, this quantity is typically about $2$.
-In this paper, we show that Pursley and Sarwate's bound is met precisely when $(f,g)$ is a Golay complementary pair.
-This result generalizes to sequences whose terms are arbitrary complex numbers.
+Pursley and Sarwate established a lower bound on a combined measure of autocorrelation and crosscorrelation for a pair $(f,g)$ of binary sequences (i.e., sequences with terms in $\{-1,1\}$).
+If $f$ is a nonzero sequence, then its autocorrelation demerit factor, $\text{ADF}(f)$, is the sum of the squared magnitudes of the aperiodic autocorrelation values over all nonzero shifts for the sequence obtained by normalizing $f$ to have unit Euclidean norm.
+If $(f,g)$ is a pair of nonzero sequences, then their crosscorrelation demerit factor, $\text{CDF}(f,g)$, is the sum of the squared magnitudes of the aperiodic crosscorrelation values over all shifts for the sequences obtained by normalizing both $f$ and $g$ to have unit Euclidean norm.
+Pursley and Sarwate showed that for binary sequences, the sum of $\text{CDF}(f,g)$ and the geometric mean of $\text{ADF}(f)$ and $\text{ADF}{(g)}$ must be at least $1$.
+For randomly selected pairs of long binary sequences, this quantity is typically around $2$.
+In this paper, we show that Pursley and Sarwate's bound is met for binary sequences precisely when $(f,g)$ is a Golay complementary pair.
+We also prove a generalization of this result for sequences whose terms are arbitrary complex numbers.
+We investigate constructions that produce infinite families of Golay complementary pairs, and compute the asymptotic values of autocorrelation and crosscorrelation demerit factors for such families.